-This should rank as a must-have in any customer service training activities.
+This should rank as a must-have in any training activity for customer service.
 Without knowing the product, your agents will not be able to provide quality customer service.
-Invest some time and effort to prepare a product knowledge program and include it in your customer service training materials.
+Invest some time and effort to prepare a product knowledge routine and include it in your service training materials.

-Depending on your business area and the product as such, the format and content of your product knowledge program may vary greatly – from real or virtual tours to software demos and practical exercises.
-Try to sell your product to your service reps showcasing its advantages – and they will be able to explain them to customers from their first-hand experience.
+Depending on your business area and the product as such, the format and content of your product knowledge activities may vary greatly – from real or virtual tours to software demos and practical customer service training exercises.
+Try to sell your product to your service reps showcasing its advantages – and they will be able to explain them to clients from their first-hand experience.

-A good idea is to finish a product knowledge course with a test that, again, can have different formats – a quiz, a task, a request to prepare a product demo.
+A good customer service training idea is to finish a product knowledge course with a test that, again, can have different formats – a quiz, a task, a request to prepare a product demo.
 Anything that helps your agents organize their knowledge of your product will do.